A chancers guide to riding a motorcycle around India

 It’s been a typical Indian odyssey; real joy tempered with great frustration, spiritual highs and physical lows, culturally rich experiences juxtaposed with extreme poverty and hardship.
 Ancient tradition meets modern progress; bullock carts still range along the dusty tracks of the broken old roads as giant machines raze mounds of earth to prepare the way for vast four lane highways.

 The travel itself has been tough.
 Days and days of hard riding to reach each new destination, the desire to move lessened with each rest stop.
-Finding balance has been a consistent theme of this all India motorcycle tour.
+Finding balance has been a consistent theme of this motorcycle tour of India.
 Easy on the beach, less so on the bike.

 It was a simple idea to come here to make this all India motorbike trip.
 I wanted the experience: a motorcycle tour of India.
 I’ve learned a bunch along the way, made new friends and set intentions for a return trip.